yingweiwo

 Toxicity Summary

-IDENTIFICATION AND USE: Pazopanib is a white to slightly yellow solid formulated into film-coated tablets.
-Pazopanib, an inhibitor of multiple receptor tyrosine kinases, is an antineoplastic agent.
-It is used for the treatment of advanced renal cell carcinoma and for patients with advanced soft tissue sarcoma who have received prior chemotherapy.
-HUMAN EXPOSURE AND TOXICITY: Severe or fatal hepatotoxicity, manifested as increases in serum concentrations of aminotransferases and bilirubin, has been reported in patients receiving pazopanib.
-If hepatotoxicity occurs, pazopanib dosage should be reduced, or therapy should be interrupted or permanently discontinued.
-Woman should avoid the use of pazopanib during pregnancy.
-While there are no adequate and well-controlled studies in pregnant women, pazopanib has been shown to be teratogenic, embryotoxic, fetotoxic, and abortifacient in animal studies.
-If used during pregnancy or if the patient becomes pregnant while receiving pazopanib, the patient should be apprised of the potential fetal hazard.
-Prolongation of the QT interval and torsades de pointes and severe and sometimes fatal hemorrhage events have been reported in patients receiving pazopanib.
-Finally, GI perforation or fistula which can be fatal has also been associated with the use of pazopanib.
-ANIMAL STUDIES: While carcinogenicity studies with pazopanib have not been conducted, in a 13-week study in mice, proliferative lesions in the liver including eosinophilic foci occurred in 2 females and a single case of adenoma in another female was observed at a dose of 1000 mg/kg/day.
-Pazopanib produced fetal teratogenic effects (including cardiovascular malformations and delayed ossification), reduced fetal body weight, and embryo lethality in rats at a dose level as low as 3 mg/kg/day.
-In rabbits, maternal toxicity (body weight loss, reduced food consumption, and abortion) was observed at doses as low as 30 mg/kg/day, while fetal weight was reduced at doses as low as 3 mg/kg/day.
-Pazopanib also reduced fertility in female rats at a dose of 300 mg/kg.
-Increased pre- and post-implantation loss and early resorptions were noted at doses as low as 10 mg/kg/day.
-Decreased corpora lutea were observed in monkeys and mice and ovarian atrophy was noted in rats.
-While pazopanib did not affect mating or fertility in male rats, reductions in sperm production rates, sperm motility, and epididymal and testicular sperm concentration was observed at doses as low as 100 mg/kg/day for 15 weeks.
-Following 26 weeks of dosing, male rats given doses of 30 mg/kg/day or greater exhibited decreased testicular and epididymal weights, atrophy and degeneration of the testes with aspermia, hypospermia and cribriform change in the epididymis.
-In toxicology studies in rats, there were effects in a variety of tissues (bone, teeth, bone marrow, nail beds, reproductive organs, hematological tissues, kidney, adrenal glands, lymph node, pituitary, and pancreas) consistent with vascular endothelial growth factor receptor (VEGFR) inhibition and/or disruption of VEGF signaling pathways with some effects occurring at doses of 3 mg/kg/day.
-Pazopanib was tested in a standard battery of genotoxicity studies.
-Pazopanib was found to be nonmutagenic and non-clastogenic when tested in a bacterial cell (Ames) assay, human peripheral lymphocyte chromosome aberration assay and rat micronucleus assay.
+Identification and Uses: Pazopanib is a white to pale yellow solid, formulated as film-coated tablets.
+Pazopanib is a multi-receptor tyrosine kinase inhibitor and belongs to the class of anti-tumor drugs.
+It is used to treat advanced renal cell carcinoma and advanced soft tissue sarcoma that has previously received chemotherapy.
+Human Exposure and Toxicity: Serious or fatal hepatotoxicity, manifested as elevated serum transaminase and bilirubin levels, has been reported in patients treated with pazopanib.
+If hepatotoxicity occurs, the dose of pazopanib should be reduced, or treatment should be paused or permanently discontinued.
+Pazopanib should be avoided in pregnant women.
+Although there are currently no adequate and well-controlled studies in pregnant women, animal studies have shown that pazopanib has teratogenic, embryotoxic, fetal toxic, and abortifacient effects.
+If pazopanib is used during pregnancy, or if a patient becomes pregnant while receiving pazopanib treatment, the potential fetal risks should be explained to the patient.
+QT interval prolongation, torsades de pointes, and serious or even fatal bleeding events have been reported in patients treated with pazopanib.
+Furthermore, pazopanib use has been associated with gastrointestinal perforation or fistulas (potentially fatal).
+Animal studies: Although carcinogenicity studies of pazopanib have not been conducted, in a 13-week mouse study, at a dose of 1000 mg/kg/day, two female mice developed hepatic proliferative lesions (including eosinophilic foci), and one female mouse developed adenoma.
+Pazopanib can induce fetal teratogenicity (including cardiovascular malformations and delayed ossification), reduced fetal weight, and embryonic death in rats at doses as low as 3 mg/kg/day.
+In rabbit models, maternal toxicity (weight loss, reduced food intake, and abortion) was observed at doses as low as 30 mg/kg/day, while reduced fetal weight was observed at doses as low as 3 mg/kg/day.
+Pazopanib also reduces fertility in female rats at a dose of 300 mg/kg.
+Pre- and post-implantation embryo loss and increased early resorption were observed at doses as low as 10 mg/kg/day.
+Decreased corpus luteum was observed in monkeys and mice, and ovarian atrophy in rats.
+While pazopanib did not affect mating or fertility in male rats, decreased spermatogenesis, sperm motility, and epididymal and testicular sperm concentration were observed at doses as low as 100 mg/kg/day for 15 weeks.
+After 26 weeks of administration, male rats at daily doses of 30 mg/kg or higher exhibited decreased testicular and epididymal weight, testicular atrophy and degeneration, accompanied by azoospermia, decreased sperm count, and cribriform changes in the epididymis.
+In rat toxicology studies, multiple tissues (bone, teeth, bone marrow, nail bed, reproductive organs, blood tissue, kidneys, adrenal glands, lymph nodes, pituitary gland, and pancreas) were affected, consistent with vascular endothelial growth factor receptor (VEGFR) inhibition and/or VEGF signaling pathway dysregulation, with some effects observed as early as 3 mg/kg/day.
+Pazopanib has been tested in a series of standard genotoxicity studies.
+Pazopanib was not found to be mutagenic or chromosomal breakage-inducing in the Ames assay, human peripheral blood lymphocyte chromosome aberration assay, and rat micronucleus assay.
+Hepatotoxicity: In large clinical trials, abnormalities in routine liver function tests were common in patients treated with pazopanib, with up to half experiencing elevated serum transaminases and approximately one-third experiencing elevated total bilirubin.
+8% of patients had ALT and AST values exceeding 5 times the upper limit of normal (ULN), and 1% to 2% experienced simultaneous elevations in both ALT and bilirubin.
+Rare cases of hepatitis with jaundice have been reported in preliminary trials of pazopanib for various solid tumors.
+Probability Score: C (Possibly a cause of clinically significant liver injury).
+Use during Pregnancy and Lactation: ◉ Overview of Use During Lactation: There is currently no information on the clinical use of pazopanib during lactation.
+Because pazopanib binds to plasma proteins at a rate exceeding 99%, its concentration in breast milk is likely to be very low.
+However, its half-life is approximately 31 hours, so it may accumulate in infants.
+The manufacturer recommends discontinuing breastfeeding during pazopanib treatment and for 2 weeks after the last dose.

 Interactions